4.7 KiB

 ])

-- variable will be deleted, if it is empty string or undefined
+If new value is null - variable will be deleted, if it is empty string or undefined - it will be left empty (VAR=)

 Configuration

-as well as stringifyTokens
+Both update as well as stringifyTokens take config parameter:

 type Config = {